Home Sitemap About

 $45+ / 5.00+

-Obviously, spending just $15 per yard on new carpet won't get you the highest quality, but it will last quite a while in low traffic settings.
+Obviously, spending just $15 per yard on new carpet won't get you the highest quality, but it will last quite a while in low foot traffic settings.
 Where can you find new carpet for just $15 per square yard or less?
 Best Places to Buy Carpet Remnants

 Proper Carpet care and maintenance can also greatly extend your carpet's life span.
 Visit my Carpet Care Guide to learn how to make your carpet last years longer.